lhcb/starterkit-lessons/first-analysis-steps/loki-functors.md

 ```

 {% challenge "Some practice" %}

 Retrieve the momentum magnitude using functors `PX`, `PY` and `PZ`.
 There is also a specific functor `P` which does the job.
 Compare the results.

 Now, retrieve the transverse momentum and invariant mass (you will probably need the energy functor `E`), and see if it matches what the `PT` and `M` functors return.

 {% endchallenge %}

 {% callout "A note about units" %}

-By the [convention](http://lhcb-comp.web.cern.ch/lhcb-comp/Support/Conventions/units.pdf), the LHCb default units are MeV, millimeters and nanoseconds.
+By the [convention](https://lhcb-comp.web.cern.ch/lhcb-comp/Support/Conventions/units.pdf), the LHCb default units are MeV, millimeters and nanoseconds.
 It is easy to print the values of interest in other units:
 ```python
 from LoKiPhys.decorators import GeV print PT(cand)/GeV
 ```

 {% endcallout %}

-If we want to get the properties of the $$D^{* +}$$ vertex, for example its fit
+If we want to get the properties of the `$ D^{* +} $` vertex, for example its fit
-quality ($$\chi^2$$), we need to pass a vertex object to the vertex functor.
+quality (`$ \chi^2 $`), we need to pass a vertex object to the vertex functor.

 ```python
 from LoKiPhys.decorators import VCHI2